fortio/fps/README.md

 Use the `-image` flag to pass a different image to load as background.
 Or use `-i` and fps is now just a terminal image viewer (in addition to keys, you can now zoom using the mousewheel, click to move the image - see `?` for help).

+The image viewer will now (since ansipixels 0.51.0) render transparent image using your terminal background for alpha blending.

 Pass an optional `maxfps` as argument.

 E.g `fps -image my.jpg 60` will run at 60 fps with `my.jpg` as background.